dorchard/dorchard.github.io/mycroftfest.md

 ## Important dates

-* 1st August - Fill-in Expression of Interest
+* ~~ 1st August - Fill-in Expression of Interest (so we can get a list of people interested) ~~
-* 1st September - Submission for contributions
+* 1st October - Deadline for submissions of talk/paper abstracts [EasyChair]()
-* 22nd October - Notification
+* 14th October - Notification for talk abstracts
-* 29th November - Camera ready
+* 5th November - Deadline for paper drafts to compile informal proceedings
-* 1st December - Event
+* 1st December - Event in Cambridge and hybrid
+* 31st January - post-proceedings Festschrift deadline.

-## Festschrift editors
+## Organisers and Festschrift editors

 - Dominic Orchard, University of Kent and University of Cambridge (dao29@cam.ac.uk)
 - Tomas Petricek, Charles University (tomas@tomasp.net)